- I would love to have time to blog because I have a lot to say!

 What does this have to do with blogging and creating web content?

 It’s a “just do it” kind of day.
-The thought occurred to me, so I’m acting on it.
+The idea occurred to me, so I’m acting on it.
 I’m tying up my laces and going with the moment.

-Here’s a little challenge to jot it down, record it somewhere and just do it.
+Here’s my little challenge to you.
+Jot it down, record it somewhere and just do it.
 A blog post doesn’t have to be 1800 words and supported with multiple examples to be good.
 It just has to quickly get to a point about something and it should be helpful or entertaining ins some way to your readers.
+You might even consider videotaping a quick Facebook Live post.

-Take a half hour and just get it out there.
-If you’re crunched for time, don’t worry to much about pictures and keywords (yes, I really did just say that) and get it out there.
+Take 15 – 30 minutes and just get it out there.
+If you’re crunched, and there’s no time for blogging today, don’t worry to much about pictures and keywords (yes, I really did just say that).
+Just get it out there.
 Or hire a VA to help you with that stuff.
-But…just get it down.
+Just get it down.

 Start small and before you know it you’ll have a routine going.
 You’ll think of all kinds of things to say and your blog will begin to accumulate posts and “presence.”